 Outcomes: The unit of analysis is the triggered intervention.
 The primary outcome will be provider com- pliance, a dichotomous event, defined as positive if the provider ordered the prompted preventive intervention.
 In order to measure and demonstrate compliance with the checklist, near real time (same day) transaction logs and evidence for compliance will be recorded through electronically.

-Study design and model building This is a prospective observational cohort study to investigate sustained provider fidelity with EMR-triggered preventive interventions in PROOFCheck, Dr. Gong’s pragmatic multicenter trial.
+Study design and model building This is a prospective observational cohort study to investigate sustained provider fidelity with EMR-triggered preventive interventions in PROOFCheck..
 We will build a Bayesian hierarchical multivariate logistic regression model of time-invariant and time-variant demographic, clinical and administrative variables, with levels for service, ward and institution, analogously to aim 1; the hierarchical structure is to reflect certain biases and attitudes ingrained in certain medical or surgical spe- cialties or hospital wards, which may lead to different associations between provider and patient characteristics and provider fidelity with treatment prompts, for example service-specific reluctance to use triggers to minimize blood cell transfusion [63].

-As an exploratory aim, we will attempt to individualize the suggested measures to make them more patient specific and measure the improved compliance with more patient-tailored prompts to the providers in preparation for subsequent pragmatic trials and grant applications.
-The patient’s record will be scanned to provide context; for example, if the patient’s mental status is undocumented, the clinician will be prompted with pertinent questions and preventive measure are proposed in accordance to those responses.
-As another example, prompts for evaluation of sedation breaks could be outputted only when continuous IV sedation is detected in the EMR.
-If we have time, we will also analyze predictors of the individual effectiveness of the various components of the intervention checklist.

 Sustained implementation of our Bayesian algorithm with extension to other regional institutions.

 Beyond, PROOFCheck, we will continue to trigger individualized patient interventions to the providers in the Einstein system, if the EMR triggered intervention checklist proves to be effective.
 We will integrated our Bayesian model into the PROOFCheck infrastructure to sustain the outcome improvements, if our Bayesian imputation and prediction outperforms the classical algorithms.
 Finally, differences in regional health care environments predict patient, provider and institutional behavior and consequently outcomes, therefore risk patterns in one institution or even one region may not translate well to others; adjustments are surely necessary to translate our algorithms to different ecological settings.
 We will package and standardize our prediction model to tests its predictive power and offer its implementation at other regional institutions, for example our partners PROOFCheck and in the New York Clinical Research Data Network.